MicrosoftDocs/cpp-docs/docs/code-quality/using-rule-sets-to-specify-the-cpp-rules-to-run.md

 In Visual Studio, you can create and modify a custom *rule set* to meet specific project needs associated with code analysis.
 The default rule sets are stored in `%VSINSTALLDIR%\Team Tools\Static Analysis Tools\Rule Sets`.

-**Visual Studio 2017 version 15.7 and later:** You can create custom rule sets using any text editor and apply them in command line builds no matter what build system you are using.
+**Visual Studio 2017 version 15.7 and later:** You can create custom rule sets using any text editor and apply them in command line builds no matter what build system you're using.
 For more information, see [/analyze:ruleset](/cpp/build/reference/analyze-code-analysis).

 To create a custom C++ rule set in Visual Studio, a C/C++ project must be open in the Visual Studio IDE.
-You then open a standard rule set in the rule set editor and then add or remove specific rules and optionally change the action that occurs when code analysis determines that a rule has been violated.
+You then open a standard rule set in the rule set editor and then add or remove specific rules and optionally change the action that occurs when code analysis determines a rule has been violated.

 To create a new custom rule set, you save it by using a new file name.
 The custom rule set is automatically assigned to the project.